MichaelKentBurns/MichaelKentBurns.com/wp-content/plugins/cleantalk-spam-protect/readme.txt

 When using Disables comments, existing comments will not be deleted and will remain on the pages.

-= Email Address Encoder =
+= Email, Phones Address Encoder =
 CleanTalk Anti-Spam offers a feature called "Encode contact data" that is designed to encode all email addresses on the website pages.
-Encoding the email addresses increases the level of protection of contact data from being abused, parsed, getting spammed and used in spam mailing lists by bots and online criminals.
+Encoding email, phontes addresses increases the level of protection of contact data from being abused, parsed, getting spammed and used in spam mailing lists by bots and online criminals.
 To reveal the encoded email address simply click on it and it will be decoded instantly.

 = Will the anti-spam plugin protect my theme? =
 Yes, it will.
 The Anti-spam by CleanTalk is compatible with any WordPress theme.

 = Should I use other anti-spam tools (Captcha, reCaptcha and etc.)? = CleanTalk stops up to 99.998% of spam bots, so you can disable other anti-spam plugins (especially CAPTCHA-type anti-spam plugins).
 In some cases several anti-spam plugins could conflict with each other.

+= Honeypot field =
+The option helps to block bots.
+The honeypot field option adds a hidden field to the form.
+When spambots come to a website form, they can fill out each input field.
+Enable this option to make the protection stronger on these forms.
+Learn more about supported forms here.

 == Installation ==